embench/embench-iot/doc/README.md

 passes.

-The philosophy of recorded data should be such that anyone else can take the same platform and toolchain and duplicate the results.
+The philosophy of recorded data should be such that anyone else can take the same platform and tool chain and duplicate the results.

 ## Statistics of computing benchmarks